 At the age of twenty, the world’s biggest search engine is massive: it has more than 60 trillion indexed web pages, more than two billion lines of code for its internet services and over two trillion searches annually.
 When you add to the equation Gmail, Google Maps, Google Assistant, Android, self-driving cars and many other projects, it’s safe to say that Google has shaped the internet and the world in which we live.

-In order to help shed some light on the different challenges and trends of such a huge topic (or rather, topics), I had the honour of talking with Google Webmaster Trends Analyst Gary Illyes, who was a keynote speaker at this year’s DIDS conference in Belgrade.
-Gary works hard to improve the search experience by helping webmasters build better websites, crunching the big (big, big) data that Google possess to create a more meaningful picture that site owners can act upon.
+To help shed some light on the different challenges and trends of such a vast topic (or rather, topics), I had the honour of talking with Google Webmaster Trends Analyst Gary Illyes, who was a keynote speaker at this year’s DIDS conference in Belgrade.
+Gary works hard to improve the search experience by helping webmasters build better websites, crunching the big (big, big) data that Google possesses to create a more meaningful picture that site owners can act upon.

 What are some of the challenges of global and local search experience – ranking sites in different countries and different languages?

-The one thing that’s different is that you’re targeting local users and you only want to earn their trust, not the whole world’s.
-Besides the traditional techniques to achieve this, businesses have a couple extra options, namely using a local TLD – like .rs in Serbia’s case – which will help a bit with ranking locally and also with earning users’ trust, and to write in a language that users understand.
+The one different thing is that you’re targeting local users, and you only want to earn their trust, not the whole world’s.
+Besides the traditional techniques to achieve this, businesses have a couple of extra options, namely using a local TLD – like .rs in Serbia’s case – which will help a bit with ranking locally and also with earning users’ trust, and to write in a language that users understand.

 Sometimes it took minutes to load CNN, for example.
 Nowadays if a website loads in more than just a couple of seconds, users get frustrated.
 I think that’s one of the biggest changes that happened

 What’s your first memory of the internet, and is it sometimes surprising how fast everything has changed?